Mary J. Serrano: Life

-Born Mary Jane Christie in Castlebar, Ireland c.
-1840 to Thomas Christie & Jane Bourns, she married Spaniard Juan Emigdio Serrano and emigrated to South America with him.
-There, she was a minister in the government and brother of the President of Colombia, José María Campo Serrano as well a relative of Carlos Holguin.
-She lived there for many years, also spending significant time in New York city as a result of his work.
+Serrano was born Mary Jane Christie in Castlebar, Ireland c.
+1840 to Thomas Christie & Jane Bourns.
+She married Spaniard Juan Emigdio Serrano and emigrated to South America with him.
+There, he was a minister in the government and brother of the President of Colombia, José María Campo Serrano as well a relative of Carlos Holguin.
+She lived there for many years, also spending significant time in New York City as a result of his work.
 She learned to speak fluent Spanish.
 As a result of her proficiency, when her husband died she began to translate works into English.
-Serrano also translated from French and Portuguese.
+She also translated from French and Portuguese.
 Her first translation was of Juan Valera whom she met in Washington D.C. while he was minister to the United States from Spain.

 The family were considered socialites due to their connections to the Spanish royal family and other government representatives.
 Serrano was considered a well known authority on Spanish literature and was appointed Judge of awards in the Spanish Literary and Educations Departments of the Columbian Exposition by the Spanish Government.